EGI-Federation/documentation/content/en/internal/helpdesk/access-and-roles/_index.md

   - Use Case: EGI and WLCG Operations to conduct middleware related campaigns.
 - Mini-Admins
   - Permissions:
-    - Ability to grant particular roles .e.g <vo> role to other users
+    - Ability to grant particular roles .e.g VO role to other users
   - Use Case: Management of VO users in the helpdesk

+## Contact

+If you have any issues with roles or general questions regarding the helpdesk, please submit a ticket to the group "Second Level › Services › EGI Services and Service Components › Helpdesk (GGUS)" (start typing "ggus" in the group field for quick access).